Harriet Tubman: Legacy

 Widely known and well-respected while she was alive, Tubman became an American icon in the years after she died.
 By the 1980s, Tubman had become one of American history's most famous figures.
-She inspired generations of African Americans struggling for equality and civil rights; she was praised by leaders across the political spectrum.
+She inspired generations of African Americans struggling for equality and civil rights, and was praised by leaders across the political spectrum.

 Parks, monuments, and historical sites

-National parks and national monuments related to Tubman in the United States are the Harriet Tubman Underground Railroad National Monument and the Harriet Tubman Underground Railroad National Historical Park, both in Maryland, and the Harriet Tubman National Historical Park in Auburn.
+National parks and national monuments related to Tubman in the United States are the Harriet Tubman Underground Railroad National Monument and the Harriet Tubman Underground Railroad National Historical Park, both in Maryland, and the Harriet Tubman National Historical Park in Auburn, NY.
 The Salem Chapel in St. Catharines, Canada where Tubman worshipped, is a National Historic Site of Canada.

-The city of Auburn, New York, has several historical sites related to Tubman, including her gravesite.
+Auburn, New York, has several historical sites related to Tubman, including her gravesite.
 Other state and local historical sites about Tubman include the Harriet Tubman Underground Railroad State Park and the Harriet Tubman Memorial Garden in Maryland, and the Harriet Tubman Museum is in New Jersey.

 Artistic portrayals

 Tubman is the subject of many works of art.
 Musicians including Woody Guthrie, Wynton Marsalis, and Walter Robinson have written songs celebrating her.
 She is the subject of operas by Thea Musgrave, Nkeiru Okoye, and Hilda Paredes, as well as plays by Carolyn Gage and a collaboration of May Miller and Willis Richardson.
 Tubman is the focus of novels by Elizabeth Cobbs, Marcy Heidish, Anne Parrish, and Bob the Drag Queen, and is a character in novels by Terry Bisson, Ta-Nehisi Coates, and James McBride.

 Since Tubman's life was first dramatized on television in a 1963 episode of the series The Great Adventure, she has been portrayed in TV productions such as The Good Lord Bird, Timeless, Underground, and A Woman Called Moses.
 Cynthia Erivo received an Academy Award nomination for portraying Tubman in the 2019 biographical film Harriet.

 Artists including Fern Cunningham, Jane DeDecker, Nina Cooke John, and Alison Saar have presented Tubman in sculptures.
+The first statue of Tubman in the region where she was born was unveiled in Salisbury, Maryland, in 2009.
 She has been drawn or painted by numerous artists, including Romare Bearden, Aaron Douglas, William Johnson, Jacob Lawrence, and Faith Ringgold.